 You can watch a video of us making the recipe here.

-3 large boneless chicken breasts or 4.5 to 5 pounds (approx. 3 packets) of ground chicken
+- 3-4 large boneless chicken breasts or 4.5 to 5 pounds of ground chicken

-Mix everything together with the rice.
-Since Marcelo is a very small dog (4lbs) with few teeth, we use an emersion blender or large spoon to mix everything together very well and get rid of chunks.
+Mix everything together.
+Since Marcelo is a very small dog (4lbs) with few teeth, we sometimes use an emersion blender or large spoon to mix everything together very well and get rid of chunks.
 If your dog is larger and can handle bigger pieces, this isn’t necessary.

 When everything has cooled, it’s scooped into tupperware that we keep in the freezer.
 Defrost as needed and store in the refrigerator.
 This recipe lasts our two dogs about two weeks.